 Hub research led by Dr Garry Cook of CSIRO will inform updates to the method used by the federal government to calculate carbon credits that could benefit land owners and managers in northern Australia’s savanna regions.
-This research has shown that significant amounts of carbon may be stored in the landscape through the accumulation of standing dead trees as well as the on-ground woody debris currently included in the method.
+This research has shown that the landscape may store significant amounts of carbon through the accumulation of standing dead trees as well as the on-ground woody debris currently included in the method.
 Projects that appropriately manage fire to maintain this carbon in the landscape may be eligible for carbon credits.
 This research project uses on-ground surveys of tree stand structure as well as hi-tech LiDAR methods to accurately measure and monitor the amount and distribution of carbon stored in wood across our northern savannas.
 Although the project has focussed on the low-rainfall (600–1000 mm) savannas, the work will also be applicable to high-rainfall savannas.

 Our Northern Hub Newsletter highlights what's going on in our research projects across northern Australia.
 It includes latest findings, what's coming up and what this all means for sustainable development and land and water management in the region.

 The North Australia News Roundup is an informal monthly collation of news relevant to developing northern Australia.
 It aims to facilitate cross-sector and cross-region knowledge sharing, and more informed conversations and decisions about the future of the region!